haowang0508/tFLAMINGO/README.md

 ## simulate data
 We also provide the simulated structures and down-sampled matrices to reproduce the simulation of tFLAMINGO.
-In the directory `simulation`, we provide three consensus structures (`simulation/Structure/consensus*`) and 10 ramdomly downsampled data for each consensus structure ('simulation/downsampled_data').
-Users can follow the example (step 2 and step 3) above to repeat the result of simulations.
+In the directory `simulation`, we provide three consensus structures (`simulation/Structure/consensus*`) and 30 randomly downsampled distance matrices (10 for each consensus structure, 'simulation/downsampled_data').
+Users can follow the example code (step 2 and step 3) above to repeat the result of simulations.